 Your baby may want to feed quite often, perhaps every hour to begin with.
-They’ll begin to have fewer, longer feeds once your breasts start to produce more “mature” milk after a
+They’ll begin to have fewer, longer feeds once your breasts start to produce more “mature” milk after a few days.

 The more you breastfeed, the more your baby’s sucking will stimulate your supply and the more milk you’ll make.